grumpycoders/pcsx-redux/docs/menus.md

   * Show ImGui demo
   * About

-## GPU infos
+## GPU information

-The 'About' dialog available in the 'Help' menu has a 'OpenGl information' tab that displays information on the GPU currently used by the program, such as the supported OpenGL extensions.
+The 'About' dialog available in the 'Help' menu has an 'OpenGL information' tab that displays information on the GPU currently used by the program, such as the supported OpenGL extensions.

 ![GPU infos](./images/gpu_infos.png)